Underworld: Endless War: Part II

-In 1967, nearly 80 years later, Selene returns to Paris to investigate reports of the two remaining Lycan brothers.
+In 1967, 77 years later, Selene returns to Paris to investigate reports of the two remaining Lycan brothers.
 Unbeknownst to her, she is spotted in the streets by Krandrill.
 He meets up with Vregis in the backroom of a store that they use to sell illicit substances and tells him what he saw.
 The two figure that she's there to protect Lord Clovis at the 'Crimson Moon ceremony', which is being held at their old mansion, and decide to crash in, kill her with the other Vampires, and reclaim their old home.

 In the middle of the ceremony, the two Lycans appear and eliminate Lord Clovis and his fellow vampires, before Selene appears and opens fire on them.
 During the ensuing fight, Vregis dies and Krandrill loses his left arm.
 As he flees, Selene comments that it is only a matter of time before he'll 'join his brothers in hell'.

 Part III

-In 2012, Selene returns to Paris with the intention of finally killing Krandrill, and has brought Michael Corvin with her to help.
+In 2012, 45-years-later, Selene returns to Paris with the intention of finally killing Krandrill, and has brought Michael Corvin with her to help.
 Since Alexander Corvinus' death, humanity has caught on to the existence of vampires and lycans.
 They have begun to identify and exterminate those that are 'infected'.
 Selene and Michael split up to cover more ground; Selene is sent a picture by her contact, a female security guard, confirming Krandrill's regular presence at the Tati hotel.
 Krandrill is there with his harem of female Lycans, waiting for Selene and Michael to appear.

 Michael crashes through the entrance, only to be taken by surprise by Krandrill and his harem.
 After pinning Micheal to the wall with grappling guns, the Lycans open fire on him.
 Michael breaks free and slashes through the harem, before being taken on by Krandrill himself.
 Krandrill, however, underestimates his enemy's strength and is sent flying out of a window.
 Selene then jumps onto him, sends him down to street below, and peppers him with silver bullets.
 Before dying, Krandrill gives a passing taunt that her kind is being hunted now, and that she'll soon join him and his brothers in hell.

 In a voiceover, Selene comments about the 'endless war': "I don't feel 'victory'; this never ends.
 (About Kandrill's Last Words) He might be right.
 We are the Hunted.
 But as long as I have him (Michael), I'm all right.
 As long as we're together, I can live forever..."